manvirag/tech_learning_tinkering/hld/template/hld.md

 ### 3.1 Order wide details -> could be possible for some component couldn't be possible for other.

+- When deep diving into any component, follow this systematic approach:

 - Remeber these words -> Scalability, bottlenecks, Availability(after crash), Reliability(no loss), SPOF, Retry , error handling, consistency, concurrency, race condition, transaction, distributed complexity, backups, reconsilation, idempotency